-Furthermore, each second hop connection corresponds to a connection on the first hop.
-Every time a SSs establishes a management connection to the relay, the relay establishes a corresponding management connections to the BS.
+Furthermore, each connection between the relay and the SS corresponds to a connection between the BS and the relay station.
+Every time a SS establishes a management connection to the relay, the relay establishes a corresponding management connections to the BS.
 Each setup of a SS's transport connection results in a new transport connection of the relay.
 The mapping is realized by mapping tables.

 After the synchronization of a new SS to the relay, it starts the ranging process by sending the ranging request during the relay's contention interval.
-The relay forwards this message to the BS through its own control connection.
+The relay forwards this message to the BS.
 The BS processes the request and responds to the SS via the relay.
 The BS entirely handles the following network entry.
-However, the standard compliant message exchange does not contain all necessary information for the network entry.
-Using the 1-to-1 mapping two management CIDs have to be assigned instead of one.
+However, the standard compliant association procedure has to be extended.
+Using the 1-to-1 mapping two management CIDs have to be assigned during the association procedure instead of one.
 One CID is required to identify the connection on the first hop and the other for the second hop.
 Since the BS schedules both hops, it needs to be aware which CID corresponds to which hop.
 Setting up transport connections follows the same principle.
 The relay just forwards the request and the BS assigns two transport CIDs.

-All other signaling messages, such as UL bandwidth requests and measurement reports have to be transmitted from the SSs to the BS by means of the relay station.
+Signaling messages, such as UL bandwidth requests and measurement reports have to be transmitted from the SSs to the BS by means of the relay station.
 Thus, the BS gathers all necessary information to schedule DL and UL bursts for the relays and for the SSs.
 It periodically broadcasts the FCH and the MAPs and all nodes behave accordingly.

-V. CONCLUSION
+This simple forwarding of management messages exclude any link-based control.
+Since the relay neither receives nor processes any control information, no linkbased ARQ or SAR functionality could be performed.
+These mechanisms have to be performed by the BS on an end-to-end basis.
+This decreases their performance.

+Conclusion

 This paper presents two approaches to integrate relay-based multihop communication in the 802.16 standard.
-Both concepts are standard-compliant so that legacy subscriber stations can participate without modification.
-The first concept follows a de-centrally-controlled approach where a relay station controls the associated subscriber itself.
-Only minor changes to the standard are necessary, but the relays require a full featured MAC protocol that is comparable to a BS.
+Both concepts configure a standard-compliant MAC frame so that legacy subscriber stations can participate without modification.

+The first concept follows a decentrallycontrolled approach where a relay station controls the associated subscriber itself.
+No changes to the standard are necessary, but the relays require a full featured MAC protocol whose complexity is comparable to that of a BS.

 The second concept follows a centralized approach where the base station has full control over the relay-enhanced cell.
-This approach requires more modifications to the standard but the relay stations can be less complex.
-They only forward packets from one hop to another without performing any management procedures.
+The relay stations can be very simple.
+They only forward packets from one hop to another without processing them.
+This excludes any link control at the relay but an end-to-end link control is required.
+However, this approach requires modifications to the MAC management procedures of the BS and the relay station.